jspahrsummers/enemy-of-the-state/Enemy of the State.md

 ^ A view controller might use it like this.
 Just grab the global variable (the singleton), and do some stuff with it.

-^ Let's rewrite this, but pass an instance to the view controller instead of using a singleton.
+^ Let’s rewrite this, but pass an instance to the view controller instead of using a singleton.

 ---